olimorris/onedarkpro.nvim/README.md

 ### Configuring filetype highlighting

+> **Note**: Please see the [Contributing](https://github.com/olimorris/onedarkpro.nvim/blob/main/CONTRIBUTING.md) guide if you would like add support for new filetypes.

 The theme supports opinionated highlighting for filetypes, just like the original Visual Studio Code theme.
 By default, all of the filetypes supported are loaded at runtime.
 The theme currently has support for:

 - `html`